Samir-N/Movie-App/README.md

-eact + Vite + Tailwind CSS + Appwrite - Movie App
+Project
-This project provides a minimal yet practical setup to build a Movie App using React, Vite, Tailwind CSS, and Appwrite.
-It focuses on fast development, clean UI, and backend integration with Appwrite for authentication and database management.
-The app integrates TMDB API for movie data and allows users to browse, search, and manage favorite movies with authentication features.
+A simple movie app built with React, Vite, Tailwind CSS, and Appwrite.
+It fetches data from TMDB API and allows users to browse and search movies.

-Currently, this project leverages Vite for ultra-fast development and Tailwind CSS for styling.
-Appwrite is used as the backend-as-a-service (BaaS) to handle user authentication, movie collections, and secure API access.

-Project Purpose
-This project demonstrates how to build a modern movie discovery app with:

-React for the UI

-Vite for build tools and hot module replacement (HMR)

-Tailwind CSS for fast and responsive styling

-Appwrite for backend (authentication, database, API management)
+Features
+Users can search movies, view trending lists, and manage favorites with authentication via Appwrite.

+Backend
+Appwrite handles authentication and stores user-specific data.

+API
-TMDB API for accessing trending and popular movie data
+TMDB API is used for movie data like titles, ratings, and posters.

-Appwrite Integration
-Appwrite is used for:

-User Authentication (Sign up, Login, Session Management)

-Storing user-specific data (such as favorite movies or watchlists)

-Secure API access and rules

-The Appwrite SDK is connected to the React app through Appwrite’s JavaScript SDK, allowing secure and efficient CRUD operations on user data.

-TMDB API Integration
-The Movie Database (TMDB) API is used to fetch:

-Trending Movies

-Search Results

-Movie Details (overview, rating, release date, etc.)

-API keys are stored securely in .env using Vite’s environment variables.
+Tech Stack
+React for UI, Vite for build, Tailwind CSS for styling, Appwrite for backend.

+Running Locally
+Clone the repo, install dependencies, and run the Vite dev server.